Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Corporate audiences planning inclusive workplace celebrations

-Campaign Strategies for Diwali in Singapore
+Campaign Strategies for Deepvali in Singapore

 4.1 Collaborate with Influencers for Authentic Reach

-Finding the Right Voices: Look for influencers who genuinely celebrate Diwali, not just during campaign periods but as part of their regular content.
+Finding the Right Voices: Look for influencers who genuinely celebrate Deepvali, not just during campaign periods but as part of their regular content.
 These might include Indian food bloggers, traditional wear enthusiasts, home décor creators, or lifestyle influencers from the Indian community.

 4.2 Leverage Paid Ads, Especially on Social Media